 Here are some things to try the morning after.

-Soak a piece of ginger in hot water and drink it to help nausea and dizziness.
+Soak a piece of ginger in hot water and drink it to help with nausea and dizziness.

-In a study published last year, subjects who drank alcohol along with red ginseng had lower blood levels and fewer symptoms of alcohol toxicity.
+In a study published last year, subjects who drank alcohol and red ginseng had lower blood levels and fewer symptoms of alcohol toxicity.

 Long felt to help with inflammation, studies in volunteers showed fewer symptoms and lower inflammatory markers.

 Although there are no scientific studies, clinics offering IV infusions of saline with vitamin supplements report a resolution of symptoms.

 5. If You Can Move, Sweat Out Your Alcohol in a Sauna